How to make Sugared Cranberries

 Add the simple syrup to a large bowl, and toss the cranberries in it.

-When all the cranberries have been coated, remove them from the simple syrup with a slotted spoon, and place on the prepared cooling rack.
+When all the cranberries have been coated, remove them from the simple syrup with a slotted spoon, and place on the prepared cooling rack in a single layer.

 Refrigerate for 30 minutes, or until the berries are sticky.
 (The simple syrup firms up in the refrigerator, which is why we do this step.)